MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 See :ref:`new_platform_creation` to learn how to create a MicroEJ Platform using a MicroEJ Platform Source project.

-Depending on the requirements of the project, the MicroEJ Platform can be connected in various ways to the BSP; see :ref:`bsp_connection` for more information on how to do it.
+Depending on the project's requirements, the MicroEJ Platform can be connected in various ways to the BSP; see :ref:`bsp_connection` for more information on how to do it.